 Our principal executive offices are located at 12405 Powerscourt Drive, St. Louis, Missouri 63131.
 Our telephone number is (314) 965-0555, and we have a website accessible at www.charter.com.
-Since January 1, 2002, our annual reports, quarterly reports and current reports on Form 8-K, and all amendments thereto, have been made available on our website free of charge as soon as reasonably practicable after they have been filed.
-The information posted on our website is not incorporated into this prospectus supplement and is not part of this prospectus supplement.
+Since January 1, 2002, our Annual Reports, Quarterly Reports and Current Reports on Form 8-K, and all amendments thereto, have been made available on our website free of charge as soon as reasonably practicable after they have been filed.
+The information posted on our website is not incorporated into this prospectus supplement or the accompanying prospectus and is not part of this prospectus supplement or accompanying prospectus.

-The Offering

-Class A Common Stock offered by the selling stockholders 5,000,000 shares offering

-Class A Common Stock outstanding before and after this \quad 100,784,199 shares

-Use of Proceeds The Company will not receive any proceeds from this offering

-NASDAQ Symbol CHTR

-You should carefully consider all of the information in this prospectus supplement.
-In particular, you should evaluate the information under "Risk Factors" for a discussion of risks associated with an investment in our Class A Common Stock.
+The Offering Class A Common Stock offered by the selling stockholders 3,100,000 shares 101,052,864 shares The Company will not receive any proceeds from this offering CHTR ation in this prospectus supplement.
+In particular, you should evaluate the information under "Risk ment in our Class A Common Stock.